-You need to tell someone that you survived rape or sexual abuse, but how?
-Here’s how to say the words “I was sexually abused as a child” or “My uncle or brother or father molested me.”
-It won’t be easy, but it will be worth it.
-You are a survivor; you will find healing and strength if you learn how to tell someone you were raped.
+Maybe it’s time to tell someone that you were raped or sexual abused, but who?
+And how do you say “I was sexually abused as a child” or “He molested me”?
+Telling someone you were sexually abused or raped won’t be easy, but you need to tell what happened so you can heal.
+You won’t always feel this scared, alone, hurt and sad.
+You will find healing and strength if you learn how to tell someone you were raped.

 These tips were inspired by a reader’s comment on my article about sexual assault and relationships.
 “My problem isn’t my boyfriend, it’s my mom.
-I was raped by my older brother when I was 10 years old,” says Courtney on You Were Raped and Your Boyfriend Can’t Cope – What to Do.
+I was raped by my older brother when I was 10 years old,” says a She Blossoms reader on What to Do When You Were Raped and Your Boyfriend Can’t Cope.
 “He also molested my little brother but I didn’t know that until recently.
 I haven’t told anybody about the childhood sexual abuse, not even my mom and dad, because I didn’t know how to say it.
 Now that my little brother told me what my older brother did to him, I want to tell my mom we were molested but I don’t know how.”

-Remember that you are a survivor!
 You experienced something terrible that no child should ever have to go through.
-Childhood sexual abuse is horrible, scary, and not fair.
-And it’s definitely not your fault, no matter what he told you.
+Childhood sexual abuse is horrible, terrifying, and devastating.
+And none of it was your fault, no matter what he told you.
 But guess what?
 You survived, and you will heal.
 You may have wanted to die at the time, you may have felt dirty and ashamed and worthless…but you are here.
-Alive.
-Take a deep breath, and feel a new life start to unfold within you.
+Alive!

 How to Tell Someone You Were Raped or Sexually Abused